-Teen Challenge in Birmingham, Alabama Exclusively Enrolls Teens Who are Struggling with Academics, Poor Motivations and Bad Behavior
+Teen Challenge in Birmingham, Alabama Exclusively Enrolls Teens Who Struggle with Academics, Poor Motivations, and Bad Behavior

-Unlike traditional boarding schools near Birmingham, Alabama, Teen Challenge is designed to work with struggling teens who are spiraling out of control or showing lack of motivation, anger, academic difficulties, or discord with family and others.
-As a Christian therapeutic boarding school, Teen Challenge is convinced that permanent change takes place from the inside out.
+Unlike traditional boarding schools near Birmingham, Alabama, Teen Challenge is designed to work with struggling teens who are spiraling out of control or showing a lack of motivation, anger, academic difficulties, or discord with family and others.
+As a Christian therapeutic boarding school, Teen Challenge boarding schools are operated with the firm conviction that permanent change takes place from the inside out.

 Tuition at Teen Challenge programs is lower than most boarding schools for troubled teens near Birmingham, Alabama.

-While chiefly a therapeutic and life transforming program, Teen Challenge boarding schools also excel in their accredited academic program with fully equipped classrooms and certified teachers on campus every day.
+In addition to being a therapeutic and life-transforming program, Teen Challenge boarding schools also excel in providing an excellent educational experience, with fully equipped classrooms and certified teachers on campus every day.
 Credits are transferable back to the child’s home school and diplomas are awarded to teens who graduate while in a Teen Challenge school.
-Their dedication to help teens grow behaviorally, spiritually, and in character is matched by their desire to provide boys and girls with a quality education and quality care.
+Their dedication to helping teens grow behaviorally, spiritually, and in character is matched by their desire to provide boys and girls with quality education and quality care.

 Teens Come to Teen Challenge Schools from Birmingham, Alabama